CumulusNetworks/docs/content/pdf-export/cumulus-netq/Cumulus-NetQ-UI-User-Guide/Monitor-the-Network/Monitor-the-LLDP-Service.md

 </tr>
 <tr class="odd">
 <td><p>Table/Filter options</p></td>
-<td><p>When the <strong>Events by Most Active Device</strong> filter is selected, the table displays switches running LLDP sessions in decreasing order of alarm count—devices with the largest number of sessions are listed first</p></td>
+<td><p>When the <strong>Events by Most Active Device</strong> filter is selected, the table displays switches running LLDP sessions in decreasing order of alarm count-devices with the largest number of sessions are listed first</p></td>
 </tr>
 <tr class="even">
 <td><p>Show All Sessions</p></td>